Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

 # Manage the query categories

-Query categories serve the logical organization of the managed queries.
-The managed queries are then organized in a tree structure of folders and sub-folders.
+Query categories are used for the logical organization of the managed queries.
+The managed queries are organized in a tree structure of folders and sub-folders.

 Query categories can be created, edited, deleted, and divided into sub-categories.
 All individual managed queries can, in turn, be assigned to a category and/or a sub-category, see [Create a query](./01_ManageQueries.md#create-a-query).
-Query category read and save rights can also be restricted or granted based on the user group, see [Grant access rights to a user group](./05_ManageUserRights.md#grant-access-rights-to-a-user-group).
+The read and save rights of categories can also be restricted or granted based on the user group, see [Grant access rights to a user group](./05_ManageUserRights.md#grant-access-rights-to-a-user-group).

 ## Create a query category